ekrajghimire/Quiz-App-using-Appwrite/README.md

-# quizapp
+# Quiz App using Appwrite

-A new Flutter project.
+A new Flutter project using Appwrite.

 ## Getting Started